 The “Translation Service will deliver translations automatically using XML-RPC” option means that as soon as you review the translation, it will be delivered to your website automatically.

-“The site will fetch translations manually” means that completed translations can be downloaded from the Translations Dashboard (WPML->Translation Management) using the Get completed translations button at the bottom of the page.
+“The site will fetch translations manually” means that completed translations can be downloaded from the Translations Dashboard (WPML->Translation Management) using the Check status and get translations button at the top of the page.

 Canceling translation jobs